Case Overview

 Intestinal obstruction is typically treated in a hospital.
 If nothing is able to pass through the intestine, surgery may be required to remove the blockage.
 Any sections of the intestine that have been damaged may also have to be removed.
 If surgery is too risky for a patient, a metal stent might be inserted into the intestine to clear the obstruction.
 Stents are often used to provide temporary relief.
 Once the patient’s condition stabilizes, they may still need surgery.

 Patients who have experienced serious non-listed Ozempic side effects may be able to file a lawsuit.
-Ozempic lawsuits may help harmed patients receive compensation for their injuries and encourage drug makers to properly label medications.
+Ozempic lawsuits may help harmed patients receive compensation for their injuries and encourage drug makers to properly label these medications.

 FDA adds new side effect to Ozempic warning label